turris-cz/user-docs/docs/basics/common-errors.md

 is a workaround which can resolve it.
 Go to _Settings → Safari → Advanced → Experimental Features_ and enable _NSURLSession WebSocket_.
 Then refresh
 the reForis page.

+## It is not possible to save any settings in reForis ("Timeout error occurred.")

+Displaying reforis pages works fine, but it is not possible to save any changes.
+It always ends with the error banner "Timeout error occurred."

+You might encounter this behavior since Turris OS version 6.0, in conjunction with antivirus software that has "HTTPS scanning" feature enabled.

+We have observed such behavior in products of following antivirus software vendors:

+* Avast
+* Avg
+* ESET

+A workaround is to either add an exception for your router (IP address, domain) or disable "HTTPS scanning" feature completely in antivirus software.